appleboy/gorush/README.md

   -production
 ```

-### Send Android or iOS notifications using Firebase
+### Send Android or iOS notifications using Firebase Cloud Messaging

 Send single notification with the following command: